 The Office of Disability Services provides a variety of accommodations to student with disabilities based on their need.
 The following are some common accommodations; however the list is not exhaustive.
 Please contact the office for more information specific to your needs.

 Extended time testing – This accommodation constitutes “time and a half” based on standard exam time.
-Instructors may provide this accommodation by administering the exam by allowing a student extended time directly before or immediately after a scheduled exam time, during office hours, or at any other mutually agreed upon time and location or ODS can proctor the exam.
+Instructors may provide this accommodation by allowing a student extended time directly before or immediately after a scheduled exam time, during office hours, or at any other mutually agreed upon time and location.
+ODS can also proctor the exam.

 Quiet setting for exams – This accommodation provides student with a quiet space to take any course exam.
 Instructors may provide this accommodation by administering the exam by in their office or somewhere within their department.
 If this is not a possibility the student can choose to take their exam at ODS by scheduling it a week in advance.

 Peer note taking – This accommodation provides students with a supplemental copy of class notes.
-In order to receive this accommodation students must complete the Student Note Taking Workshop at the beginning of their first semester.
+In order to receive this accommodation students must complete the Student Note Request Form.
 Students will then receive a supplemental copy of the notes in their BlackBoard account.
+If a student does not attend class notes will not be provided.

-Use of a calculator – This accommodation is provided for students with a math disability.
-Students are allowed to use a non-scientific basic calculator on all math exams.
+Use of a calculator – Students are allowed to use a non-scientific basic calculator on all math exams.
 Students must provide their own calculator.

 Use of a scribe/reader – This accommodation is for students who need an exam read to them and/or who are unable to write their own exams.
 In most instances, ODS will set the student up with assistive technology designed to read an exam to them and take dictation.
-If this does not work, ODS will provide a reader/scribe for the student.
+If this does not fit the needs of the student, ODS will provide a reader/scribe for the student.

 Use of a computer – This accommodation can be for in-class activities as well as on exams.
 Students should use their own computers for in-class work.
 Students needing to use a computer for their exams will take their exams at ODS.